kaixih/kaixih.github.io/_posts/2021-03-29-fused-batch-norm-activation.md

 significant node in the BatchNorm-Add-ReLU pattern.
 Many articles have already demonstrated how the batch norm works and its backpropagation derived such as [this one](https://kevinzakka.github.io/2016/09/14/batch_normalization/).
-For simplicity, here we only need to know what the inputs and outputs of the batch norm in its forward and backward passes.
+For simplicity, here we only need to know what are the required inputs and expected outputs of the batch norm in its forward and backward passes respectively.
 * Forward pass: it basically requires an x as the input and gamma/beta (γ/β) as two trainable variables.
 It can then output y.
 * Backward pass: it requires the backpropagated gradient input dy as well as the